takis-kapas/takis-kapas/docs/projects.markdown

 OpenShift Pods are created using a Docker image built from the official Microsoft Hosted Agent [Ubuntu:22.04](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2204-Readme.md) and [Ubuntu:24.04](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md) GitHub repo.
 These images have been "translated" to be build with a Dockerfile in an ADO YAML Pipeline.
 Upon image built, the images are uploaded to an OpenShift Namespace imagestream where they are made available for use in ScaledJob container spec templates.

-### Solution Benefits
+### Value Added
-- Efficiently update and maintain Azure DevOps container agent container images
+- Efficiently update and maintain Azure DevOps agent container images
 - Rolling updates of image updates
 - Autoscaling of Ephemeral ADO Agents based on Pipeline parallel jobs
 - Auto Onboarding and Offbording Ephemeral ADO Agents per Pipeline Job